A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

-The LQG metric is a length metric essentially by construction.
-The class of length metrics is preserved under various forms of convergence, e.g., uniform convergence~\cite[Exercise 2.4.19]{bbi-metric-geometry} and Gromov-Hausdorff convergence~\cite[Theorem 7.5.1]{bbi-metric-geometry}.
+The LQG metric (and any higher dimensional analogue) is a length metric essentially by construction.
+The class of length metrics is preserved under various forms of convergence, e.g., uniform convergence~\cite[Exercise 2.4.19]{bbi-metric-geometry(dupe)} and Gromov-Hausdorff convergence~\cite[Theorem 7.5.1]{bbi-metric-geometry(dupe)}.
 Hence, the LQG metric cannot approximate a metric which is not a length metric.
 Our first main result implies that this is essentially the only constraint.

+We say that $(X,\mathfrak d)$ is \textbf{boundedly compact} is each closed bounded subset of $X$ is $\mathfrak d$-compact.\footnote{The reason for imposing the bounded compactness assumption is to make it so that all of the $\mathfrak d$-geodesics going between points in $[-R,R]^d$ are contained in some ($\mathfrak d$-dependent) compact set.
+We expect that Theorem~\ref{flat} is true without the boundedly compact assumption, and that this can be obtained by approximating the restriction to $[-R,R]^d$ of a length metric which is not boundedly compact by the corresponding restrictions of boundedly compact length metrics.
+However, for the sake of brevity, we do not carry this out here.}

-\begin{theorem} Let $\mathfrak{d}$ be a length metric on $\mathbb{C}$ which induces the Euclidean topology and let $\mathfrak{m}$ be a locally finite Borel measure on $\mathbb C$.
-Then the Liouville metric and the Liouville measure approximate the metric $\mathfrak{d}$ and the measure $\mathfrak{m}$ respectively with positive probability.
-More precisely, for any $\e>0,$ we have with positive probability that
+\begin{theorem} Let $\mathfrak{d}$ be a boundedly compact length metric on $\R^d$ which induces the Euclidean topology and let $\mathfrak{m}$ be a locally finite Borel measure on $\R^d$.
+Suppose that there exists a map $h \mapsto (\R^d,D_h,\mu_h)$ as in Definition \ref{LQGlike} with $\xi < 1,$ and suppose $h$ is a log-correlated Gaussian field.
+Let $D_h,\mu_h$ be as Definition \ref{LQGlike}.
+Then $D_{h}$ and $\mu_{h}$ approximate the metric $\mathfrak{d}$ and the measure $\mathfrak{m}$ respectively with positive probability.
+More precisely, for any $\e,R>0,$ we have with positive probability that

-for all $x,y\in [-1,1]^2$ and at the same time for any Borel set $A\subseteq[-1,1]^2$ we have
+for all $x,y\in [-R,R]^d$ and at the same time for any Borel set $A\subseteq[-R,R]^d$ we have

 and